datastax/dsbulk/manual/settings.md

 #### --executor.continuousPaging.pageSize _&lt;number&gt;_

 The size of the page.
 The unit to use is determined by the `pageUnit` setting.
+The ideal page size depends on the size of the rows being unloaded: larger page sizes may have a positive impact on throughput for small rows, and vice versa.

 Default: **5000**.